S-3263

 Enforcement Authority

 Civil penalties collected pursuant to the Penalty Enforcement Law of 1999, P.L.1999, c.274 (C.2A:58-10 et seq.).
-Under that law, penalties are collected in a summary proceeding brought by a designated public official (typically the Commissioner of Labor and Workforce Development or the Attorney General).
-No private right of action is created by this bill.
-The Department of Labor and Workforce Development receives annual demographic data reports and analyzes them for racial bias, but is not expressly granted enforcement authority over the substantive employer obligations.
+Enforcement is through summary proceedings in municipal court or Superior Court.
+The Department of Labor and Workforce Development receives annual demographic data reports and analyzes them for racial bias, but is not expressly granted enforcement authority over the act's substantive provisions.
+No private right of action is created.

 Penalties

-Civil penalty of $500 for a first offense and $1,000 for any subsequent offense.
-No provision for actual damages, injunctive relief, or attorney fees.
-Penalties are collected through a summary proceeding under the Penalty Enforcement Law of 1999.
+Civil penalty of $500 for a first offense and $1,000 for any subsequent offense, collected pursuant to the Penalty Enforcement Law of 1999.
+No private damages, injunctive relief, or attorney fee provisions are included.

 Who Is Covered